 Working with brand ambassadors long-term gives you the opportunity to refine this UGC and help your community create more quality content that you can reuse in future campaigns.

-10. Should You Consider a Management Platform?
+Should You Consider Management Software?

 Many smaller brands choose to manually run their brand ambassador program in the beginning.
 But if you’re successful - and we all want to be successful - you’ll quickly outgrow this system.
 While manual management is cost-efficient, it certainly isn’t time-efficient.
-It lacks the ability to automate tedious tasks and requires you to invest more time in the day-to-day running of your brand ambassador program.
+It lacks the ability to automate tedious tasks and requires you to invest more time in the day-to-day running of your program.
 And you know the saying: time is money.

-Brandbassador is one such platform - a centralised hub that gives you everything you need to build, launch, and run a successful brand ambassador program.
+We've created this software - a centralised hub that gives you everything you need to build, launch, and run a successful brand ambassador program.
 With bespoke advice and an ambassador marketing specialist assigned to help you create your brand ambassador strategy, you’ll have your program up and running in no time.

 UGC cover image: @kirsty.1997 for Byrokko